Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 Carnauba wax – shine and water repellency

-Jojoba oil – durability and durability
+Jojoba oil – durability and sustainability

 Note: Both grease and wax will darken light leather boots.
 Grease darkens more than wax.

-Clean with a soft brush
+Clean with soft brush

 Use impregnation spray